Sample Report for the Big Five Personality Test

 Agreeableness describes a person’s ability to put others’ needs before theirs.
 Those more agreeable are more likely to be empathetic and enjoy helping others and working with people who need more help.
 Cooperation is a crucial characteristic, as one of their main interests is maintaining social harmony.

-You have obtained a total score for this trait that places you in the 70th percentile, meaning that you scored higher than 70% of the general tested population and lower than 30%.
-This means you have a moderately high tendency for Neuroticism.
+You have obtained a total score for this trait that places you in the 70th percentile, meaning that you scored higher than 70% of the general tested population and lower than 30% of the general population.

 Conservatism vs. Openness